ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](tile_over.gif)](tile_over.gif)

-By specify a tile as 'tile fill pattern' for the "`-draw`" operator, you can draw the tile image over another image, to create any shape or figure you like.
+By specifying a tile as 'tile fill pattern' for the "`-draw`" operator, you can draw the tile image over another image, to create any shape or figure you like.

 This is because the "`-tile`" setting will override any of the "`-fill`" color setting used by draw.
 See [MVG Drawing Settings](../draw/#settings).